VKPython2012/tutorial/src/pages/posts/post-1.md

 1. **Installing Astro**: I installed node.js, npm.
 2. **Creating a new project**: I used _npm create@astro latest_ to create a template.
 3. **Making new pages**: I learnt how to add new pages to the website and buttons to navigate them.
-4. **Making the first blog Post**: I made this post your reading right now!
+4. **Making the first blog post**: I made this post your reading right now!

 ## What's Next?
 I will continue through the Astro tutorial and finish my personal blog.